Monte Carlo

 Monte Carlo is a game of misère Nim — the variant of the ancient mathematical game in which the player who takes the last piece loses.
 The board is a row of sixteen cats.
 The rule is simple.
 The strategy is two thousand years old.
 The phone in your pocket makes it new.

 Play Solo against a computer that plays the perfect mathematical strategy, or against one that lets you find your way.
 Play Versus with a friend who joins instantly through their browser — no app for them to install, no account for either of you to create.
-Whoever organises the game is The Magician: the one who chooses the round, marks the Sigil, and presides while it is played.

 1 · 3 · 5 · 7